 Comfort: Choose a seat that is comfortable for your child, with padded head and body support.

-Brand reputation: look for a brand that has a good reputation for safety, reliability, and customer service.
+Brand reputation: Look for a brand with a strong reputation for safety, reliability, and excellent customer service.

 Safety